-- Establish the electrical connections in the terminal box in accordance with the details in the sections above and tighten with the correct torque. - Maintain the air clearances between non-insulated parts as described in Chapter Minimum air clearances.
-(Page 69): - · Avoid protruding wire ends. - In order not to damage the cable insulation, freely arrange the connecting cables. - Connect the machine corresponding to the specified direction of rotation. - Keep the inside of the terminal box clean and free from trimmed-off ends of wire. - Ensure that all seals and sealing surfaces are undamaged and clean. - Correctly and professionally close unused openings in the terminal boxes.
-Please observe the specifications in the sections above and tighten with the correct torque.
+- Establish the electrical connections in the terminal box in accordance with the information in this documentation. - Maintain the air clearances between non-insulated parts as described in Chapter Minimum air clearances.
+(Page 75) - · Avoid protruding wire ends. - In order not to damage the cable insulation, freely arrange the connecting cables. - Connect the machine corresponding to the specified direction of rotation. - Keep the inside of the terminal box clean and free from trimmed-off ends of wire. - Ensure that all seals and sealing surfaces are undamaged and clean. - Correctly and professionally close unused openings in the terminal boxes.
+Observe the information in this documentation. - Observe the information on torques in this documentation.